 I am an orthodox believer.
 At least I want to be.
-Our cultural moments cloud our beliefs, so we must continually examine our current, fashionable beliefs—which are often unquestioned—in light of scriptural truth.
+Our cultural moments cloud our beliefs, so we must continually examine our current, fashionable beliefs (which we believe without examination) in light of scriptural truth.

 Here are some data points about my life: